-- 13. Information on the projects is presented in a Decision Matrix, separately circulated.
-To ensure consistency, the same Decision Matrix format and presentation has been provided to the Metropolitan Small Grants Fund Subcommittee and all local Small Grants Fund Assessment Committees. - 14.
-Applications are project-based; information is provided that relates specifically to the project for which funding is being sought, not the wider organisation. - 15.
-All applications appearing on the Decision Matrix have been assigned a Priority Rating.
+- 13. Information on the projects is presented in a decision matrix, attached as Attachment 1.
+To ensure consistency, the same decision matrix format and presentation has been provided to the Metropolitan Small Grants Fund Subcommittee and all local Small Grants Fund Assessment Committees. - 14.
+Applications are project based; information is provided that relates specifically to the project for which funding is being sought, not the wider organisation. - 15.
+All applications appearing on the decision matrix have been assigned a Priority Rating.
 The Priority Ratings are: - Priority 1 Meets all eligibility criteria and contributes significantly to Funding Outcomes and Priorities.
 Highly recommended for funding. - Priority 2 Meets all eligibility criteria and contributes to Funding Outcomes and Priorities.
 Recommended for funding. - Priority 3 Meets all eligibility criteria and contributes to Funding Outcomes and Priorities but to a lesser extent than Priority 2 applications.
-Not recommended for funding. - Priority 4 Meets all eligibility criteria and has minimum contribution to Funding Outcomes and Priorities; or Insufficient information provided by applicant (in application and after request from Advisor); or Other funding sources more appropriate.
+Not recommended for funding. - Priority 4 Meets all eligibility criteria and has minimum contribution to Funding Outcomes and Priorities; or Insufficient information provided by applicant (in application and after request from Advisor) or Other funding sources more appropriate.
 Not recommended for funding. - 16.
-Staff have used the following criteria to determine whether an application is a Priority One: - Impact the project has on the city - Reach of the project - Depth of the project - Value for Money - Best Practice - Innovation - Strong alignment to Council Outcomes and Priorities - Noteworthy leverage or partnership/match funding from other organisations or government departments.
+Staff have used the following criteria to determine whether an application is a Priority One: - Impact the project has on the city - Reach of the project - Depth of the project - Value for Money - Best Practice - Innovation - Strong alignment to Council Outcomes and Priorities - Noteworthy leverage or partnership/match funding from other organisations or government departments. - 17.
+No ineligible applications were received.

-17 Small Grants Fund Assessment Committees have delegated authority from the Council to make final decisions on the Small Grants Fund for their respective wards.
-The Committee's decision will be actioned immediately following the decision meeting.
-All groups will then be informed the decisions and funding agreements will be negotiated where relevant.
-All funding approve is for the period of September to August each year, therefore grants will be paid out in ear September 2010. ns of ed
+18. Small Grants Fund Assessment Committees have delegated authority from the Council to make final decisions on the Small Grants Fund for their respective wards.
+The Committee's decisions will be actioned following confirmation the decision meeting resolutions.
+All groups will then be informed of the decisions and funding agreements will be negotiated where relevant.
+All funding approved is for the period of September to August each year, therefore grants will be paid out in early September 2012 subject to the receipt of a valid signed funding agreement.